Greetings from the developers and marketers of the Your Phone app!

 What many Insiders don’t realize is just how closely engineering teams like ours check Insider feedback.
 We are continually monitoring all feedback, producing regular reports that help shape and prioritize our product roadmap.

 It’s also worth noting that this feedback comes in from around the world, in multiple languages.
 This has been particularly important for the Your Phone app as we continue to build support for a myriad of device scenarios.
-That brings us to one of our latest features: support for dual SIM devices—an update driven by feedback from Insiders in Europe.
+That includes support for dual SIM devices—an update driven by feedback from Insiders in Europe.

 Now that you know just how influential Insider feedback can be, we hope you’ll continue to provide more insights and suggestions in the Feedback Hub.
 One tip: when leaving feedback, make sure to tell us which mobile device you’re using.
 It’ll help us develop even more features optimized to your specific needs—for an even better Your Phone app experience.